jake-knerr/js-style-guide/README.md

 #### When naming non-constructor functions, first consider the data that the function acts on.
 Next, follow the same naming instructions for data identifiers explained above.
 Next, add an action verb as a prefix to the name.
 The action verb should describe the function's operation on the data.

-This is the only place in names that an action verb appears.
+This is the only place in identifier names that an action verb appears.

 Common examples are: "get", "set", "fetch", "remove", "add", "delete", "handle", etc.